 5 Major scale shapes on guitar

-This section covers different Major scale shapes throughout the guitar fretboard.
-Each scale shape includes music notation with guitar tabs to show you how to apply them in the key of C Major.
-However, you can still use these same shapes to play any other Major scale.
+In this section, we’ll explore different Major scale shapes across the guitar fretboard.
+Each shape is shown with music notation and guitar tabs in the key of C Major, but you can apply these same patterns to any Major scale.

 Afterward, you’ll see all 5 shapes connected on the fretboard in one chart.